 Last month, the President offered to mediate between India and Pakistan in an awkward fashion, claiming that Modi had originally invited him to mediate.
 Modi’s administration quickly denied that he made any such request.
-Trump’s recent comments at the G7 effectively reversed his position.
+Trump’s comments at the G7 effectively reversed his offer to mediate.
 After speaking with Modi, Trump appeared to affirm India’s line that the dispute was purely a bilateral one between India and Pakistan.

 For context, on August 5th, India revoked a provision from its constitution (article 370) that had preserved a degree of autonomy in Kashmir, a long-contested Muslim majority region along the India-Pakistan border.
 Directly before the revocation, Indian security forces flooded into Kashmir.
 The Indian troops enforced a lockdown, cutting off communications and arresting civilians, as well as government and local leaders.
 The move represented a clear provocation by India.

-Along with the history of conflict, there is a history of American diplomacy urging caution and restraint.
-During the 1999 conflict, President Bill Clinton intervened diplomatically, calling out the escalation of the conflict by Pakistan and pressuring them to backdown their forces.
+Along with the history of conflict, there is also a history of American diplomacy urging caution and restraint.
+During the 1999 conflict, President Bill Clinton intervened diplomatically, calling out Pakistan’s escalation of the conflict and pressuring them to backdown their forces.

 While India has rejected official outside mediation on the Kashmir dispute for decades, the U.S. has consistently urged restraint and discouraged unwarranted escalations, and rightfully so.
 America has a dedicated interest in regional stability in the area.
 Instability heightens the threat of nuclear proliferation and potential nuclear war; not to mention, the region is a hotbed for terrorism and extremism.